Ralph Bunche: Arab–Israeli conflict and Nobel Peace Prize

-Civil Rights Movement

 Bunche was actively involved in movements for black liberation in his pre-United Nations days, including through leadership positions with various civil rights organizations and as one of the leading scholars on the issue of race in the US and colonialism abroad.
 During his time at the United Nations, Bunche remained a vocal supporter of the US Civil Rights Movement despite his activities being somewhat constrained by the codes governing international civil servants.
 He participated in the 1963 March on Washington, where Martin Luther King Jr. gave his "I Have a Dream" speech, and also, marching side by side with King, in the Selma to Montgomery march in 1965, which contributed to passage of the landmark Voting Rights Act of 1965 and federal enforcement of voting rights.
 As a result of his activism in the pre-war period, Bunche was a topic of discussion in the House Un-American Activities Committee.
 However, he was never a communist or Marxist, and indeed came under very heavy attack from the pro-Soviet press during his career.

 Bunche lived in the Kew Gardens neighborhood of Queens, New York, in a home purchased with his Nobel Prize money, from 1953 until his death.
 Like many other people of color, Bunche continued to struggle against racism across the United States and sometimes in his own neighborhood.
 In 1959, he and his son, Ralph, Jr., were denied membership in the West Side Tennis Club in the Forest Hills neighborhood of Queens.
 After the issue was given national coverage by the press, the club offered the Bunches an apology and invitation of membership.
 The official who had rebuffed them resigned.
 Bunche refused the offer, saying it was not based on racial equality and was an exception based only on his personal prestige.
-During his UN career, Bunche turned down appointments from Presidents Harry Truman and John Kennedy, because of the Jim Crow laws still in effect in Washington, D.C.
+During his UN career, Bunche turned down appointments from presidents Harry Truman and John Kennedy, because of the Jim Crow laws still in effect in Washington, D.C.
 Historian John Hope Franklin credits him with "creating a new category of leadership among African-Americans" due to his unique ability "to take the power and prestige he accumulated...to address the problems of his community."

+Bunche denounced the Watts riots, which led to a critique from the black power movement.
+He took the critique seriously and following his daughter's suicide came to sympathize with the riots, calling them a violent rejection of unjust authority.

 Marriage and family

 While teaching at Howard University in 1928, Bunche met Ruth Harris, who was a first-grade teacher in Washington, D.C.
 They later started seeing each other and married June 23, 1930.
 The couple had three children: Joan Harris Bunche (1931–2015), Jane Johnson Bunche (1933–1966), and Ralph J. Bunche, Jr. (1943–2016).
-His grandson, Ralph J. Bunche III, is the General Secretary of the Unrepresented Nations and Peoples Organization, an international membership organization established to facilitate the voices of unrepresented and marginalised nations and peoples worldwide.
+His grandson, Ralph J. Bunche III, is the general secretary of the Unrepresented Nations and Peoples Organization, an international membership organization established to facilitate the voices of unrepresented and marginalised nations and peoples worldwide.